Southern Cross Media Group (ASX:SXL) Could Be Struggling To Allocate Capital

 For those who don't know, ROCE is a measure of a company's yearly pre-tax profit (its return), relative to the capital employed in the business.
 Analysts use this formula to calculate it for Southern Cross Media Group:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-In the end, the trend of lower returns on the same amount of capital isn't typically an indication that we're looking at a growth stock.
-We expect this has contributed to the stock plummeting 85% during the last five years.
+To see Southern Cross Media Group reducing the capital employed in the business in tandem with diminishing returns, is concerning.
+We expect this has contributed to the stock plummeting 82% during the last five years.
 With underlying trends that aren't great in these areas, we'd consider looking elsewhere.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 You’ll receive a US$30 Amazon Gift card for 1 hour of your time while helping us build better investing tools for the individual investors like yourself.
 Sign up here